 - A key marketing KPI that is not performing well or is identified as a key objective for growth.

-While we call it Agile Marketing, in many cases these teams include and involve participants from other adjacent functions such as Inside Sales (SDRs), Product Management, Field Sales, Customer Success.
+While we call it Agile Marketing, in many cases these teams include and involve participants from other adjacent functions such as Inside Sales (SDRs), Product Management, Field Sales, and Customer Success.

 From tasks to Customer-focused stories and marketing backlogs